iamhugofelix/uxhugo/README.md

 ## 🚧 Work in Progress
 This portfolio is under constant development and will evolve over time.
 For now:
-- Will start by using mock data from the Art Institute of Chicago API
+- Will start by using mock data from the Unsplash API
-- Includes basic pages (Home, About, Projects, Project Details)
 - Will later showcase my real case studies and design work.

 Later will be added to this README file...